Updated on 10th May, 2023 by Martin Astley

 |13||Faulty tumble dryer fan||Call a tumble dryer engineer to check the dryer temperature sensor, wiring, or the dryer’s fan motor.|

 |14||Temperature sensor detects a short or open circuit or it doesn’t work properly at various temperatures||A tumble dryer engineer has to inspect the wiring and the dryer’s heater element.|

 |Bosch||E01 & E02||Blocked fluff/lint filter||DIY: Brush the fluff/lint filter after each drying cycle.|

 |E03||Blocked condensation drainage hose||DIY: Remove the drain hose carefully; then clean it, and see if the siphon spigot needs a wash too.|

 |E06||Faulty heating circuit||DIY: Reset the machine.
 If it’s still faulty, then turn off the appliance and call a tumble dryer engineer.|

 |E08, E09, E24, E25, E28, E90||Electronic faults||Check with a tumble dryer engineer: Most often, the control board in your tumble dryer need to be reprogrammed/replaced.|

 In other cases, these faults are hard to detect when your tumble dryer doesn’t have an LCD display.
 The only way to find out the root of the issue is to have a City & Guilds-certified engineer examine your appliance.

 We Can Help!

-Also, a number of Whirpool tumble dryers are at risk of being a fire hazard.
+Also, a number of Whirpool tumble dryers are at risk of being fire hazards.
 If you own a Whirlpool tumble dryer, it is advisable to contact them immediately to see if yours is affected.
-Please see this article for more information.

 Need more info?
 Read about what to do if a tumble dryer is not spinning or if it is not collecting water.